 GLOBAL MARKETS-Stocks rally as Biden surge offsets coronavirus fears

-NEW YORK, March 4 (Reuters) - The dollar and world equity markets rose on Wednesday as investors were cheered by a strong showing by Joe Biden in the U.S. Democratic presidential primaries, though an economy-weakening coronavirus outbreak kept investors on tenterhooks, with bond yields falling.
+NEW YORK, March 4 (Reuters) - The dollar and world equity markets rose on Wednesday as investors were cheered by a strong showing by Joe Biden in the U.S. Democratic presidential primaries, although the economy-slowing coronavirus outbreak kept investors on tenterhooks.

 That helped U.S. stock markets bounce back from declines on Tuesday after investors deemed the U.S. Federal Reserve's surprise 50-basis-point interest rate cut to be an inadequate response to an epidemic that has so far killed more than 3,000 people worldwide and threatens to slow global growth.